FVAP Releases 2019 Annual Report to Congress

-It is my distinct pleasure to present the Federal Voting Assistance Program's (FVAP) 2017 Annual Report to the President and Congress.
-This report provides an assessment of our activities supporting the special elections for federal office in 2017 -- and our preparations for the 2018 election cycle.
-It is important to remember that FVAP is an assistance agency-- our mission is to inform voters of the right to vote and provide the tools and resources to help those who want to vote do so successfully from anywhere in the world.
+It is my distinct pleasure to present the Federal Voting Assistance Program's (FVAP) 2019 Annual Report to the President and Congress.
+This report provides an assessment of our activities supporting the special elections for federal office in 2019 – and our preparations for the 2020 election cycle.
+It is important to remember that FVAP is an assistance agency — our mission is to inform voters of the right to vote and provide the tools and resources to help those who want to vote do so successfully from anywhere in the world.

-Using lessons learned since the 2016 election cycle, FVAP further explored how to reduce obstacles by improving its resources throughout the Department of Defense, establishing mechanisms to expand voter awareness, and enhancing measures of effectiveness to refine its research approach to identify exactly what challenges remain with UOCAVA voters.
+Using lessons learned from previous election cycles, FVAP further explored how to reduce obstacles by improving its resources throughout the Department of Defense, establishing mechanisms to expand voter awareness, and enhancing measures of effectiveness to refine its research approach and identify exactly what challenges remain with UOCAVA voters.

-Thanks to collaboration with our many stakeholders -- Congressional Leaders, Department of State, state and local election officials, the United States Election Assistance Commission (EAC), advocacy organizations, and the Military Services -- FVAP made important strides in fulfilling those initiatives.
-Significant accomplishments in 2017 include:
+Increased collaboration with our stakeholders — Congressional Leaders, Department of State, state and local election officials, the United States Election Assistance Commission (EAC), advocacy organizations, and the Military Services — FVAP made important strides in fulfilling those initiatives.
+Significant accomplishments in 2019 include:

 Director, Federal Voting Assistance Program